-The EPP Graduate Survey includes four separate sections that match the 4 WVPTS: Curriculum and Planning (10 competencies), The Learner and the Learning Environment (9 competencies), Teaching (10 competencies), and Professional Responsibilities for Self Renewal, School, and Community (these 8 competencies were inadvertently not included in the survey when transferred to Qualtrics, this will be corrected for the next deployment).
-The competencies are explicitly aligned/tagged to CAEP standards, InTASC categories, and the WVPTS.
+The EPP Graduate Survey includes four separate sections that match the four WVPTS for the Employer Survey.
+The competencies are aligned/tagged to CAEP standards, InTASC categories, and the WVPTS.
 Each competency has a stem, which reads: “My educator preparation program prepared me to.”
-The graduate rates each competency on the survey via a likert scale: Strongly Agree (4), Agree (3), Disagree (2), or Strongly Disagree (1).
-The Institutional Effective and Strategic Operations (IESO) office deployed a Graduate Survey to each employed EPP graduate in two local school districts.
-Twelve graduates in elementary, intermediate, middle, and high schools completed graduate Surveys.
-EPP graduates had specialization areas at the elementary grade levels and in English, health, library, music, physical education, and special education.
-The overall mean for first three WVPTS sections was a 3.29 with the rating range being 3.2 to 3.5 (all above the Proficient level).
-Overall survey ratings indicate that graduates perceive their preparation as relevant to the responsibilities they confront on the job, and that their preparation was effective.
+The graduate rates each competency on the survey via a Likert scale: Strongly Agree (4), Agree (3), Disagree (2), or Strongly Disagree (1); 29 graduates currently teaching in elementary and secondary classrooms in four local school districts completed the Graduate Survey.
+The overall mean for the first three WVPTS sections was 3.30 with the rating ranging from 3.14 to 3.43 (all above the Proficient level).
+Overall, survey ratings indicate graduates perceive their preparation as relevant to the responsibilities they confront on the job, and their preparation was effective.

-The Fall 2016 and Spring 2017 cohorts are the only cohorts currently being tracked that do not have any teacher candidates still enrolled and reflect an 83.3% completion rate in ≤6 semesters, which is on target with the model schedule.
-Each of those cohorts only had 1 candidate that completed the program in >6 semesters (4.1% and 5.6%, respectively), with 3 (12.5%) not completing the program from the Fall 2016 cohort, and 2 (11.1%) not completing the program from the Spring 2017 cohort.
-Data reflects that the Fall 2017-Fall 2019 cohorts currently have at least 83.4% retention when the number of candidates who have graduated is added to the number of candidates currently enrolled.
+The Fall 2017 and Spring 2018 cohorts are the only cohorts currently being tracked that do not have any teacher candidates still enrolled.
+These cohorts reflect a 74.6% completion rate for candidates who complete in ≤6 semesters and an 89.54% overall completion rate.
+Data reflects that the Fall 2017 to Spring 2020 cohorts currently have a 94.4% retention rate when the number of candidates who have graduated is added to the number of candidates currently enrolled.

 The EPP PDS Office systematically tracks the number of completers hired after they complete their respective program.
-The PDS office regularly checks the PDS County Board of Education meeting agendas and personnel directories to identify the location of hired completers, and communicates with completers who provided the EPP with contact information.
-Current data reflect completers from Spring 2016-Fall 2019.
-Data reflects that 55-100% of candidates that completed during these semesters have been employed in Education.
-It is worth noting that the lowest percentage is reflected for Spring 2016 completers, but that is also the semester that the EPP had the most candidates with an unknown status (8).
+The PDS office regularly checks the PDS County Board of Education meeting agendas and personnel directories to identify the location of hired completers and communicates with completers who provided the EPP with contact information.
+Current data reflect completers from Spring 2017- Spring 2020.
+Data reflects that 72% -100% of candidates who completed during these semesters have been employed in Education.
+It is worth noting that the lowest percentage is reflected for Spring 2020 completers, but that is also the semester that school systems moved to virtual instruction due to Covid-19.
 The two semesters with the highest percentage rate (100% in Fall 2018 and 95% in Spring 2019) are the semesters that the EPP knows the status of all completers.